 Individuals with special needs and young children will usually require additional assistance for washing their hands after using the toilet.

 Salmonella Food Poisoning Lawsuits Against Manufacturers, Distributors and Purveyors

 Many times, the outbreak of salmonella in the community or region results in a Salmonella investigation followed by lawsuits filed on behalf of victims injured or killed.
 Victims suffering food poisoning from recall products resulting in hospitalization, serious injury or death are likely entitled to receive compensation.
 If you have been the victim suffering injury from a foodborne illness outbreak, it is essential to hire a Salmonella food poisoning attorney to seek financial recompense.

-Rosenfeld Injury Lawyers is a leading Chicago food poisoning law firm that represents victims of salmonella and other foodborne outbreaks including Salmonella, Listeria, E. coli and others.
+Rosenfeld Injury Lawyers LLC is a leading Chicago food poisoning law firm that represents victims of salmonella and other foodborne outbreaks including Salmonella, Listeria, E. coli and others.
 Our practice focuses on food poisoning litigation to obtain compensation from food manufacturing companies, food suppliers, distributors, restaurants, retailers and others.